Flemish Movement: Early roots

 In the Spanish and then Austrian Netherlands in the 18th century and until the Brabant Revolution, the language of the literate was Spanish and then gradually French, but accompanied by a vernacular language.
 Language problems did not arise at that time.

 In 1788 Jan Baptist Chrysostomus Verlooy (1747–1797), a jurist and politician from the Southern Netherlands, wrote an essay titled Verhandeling op d'Onacht der moederlycke tael in de Nederlanden (Essay on the disregard of the native language in the Low Countries).
 It is considered to be the first movement in favour of the Flemish language, but also in favour of freedom and democracy.

 Before the creation of the Belgian state, the French language had already been for centuries a lingua franca for the bourgeoisie and noble elites among Europe (including the territories that would then become Belgium).
 With the French Revolution and Napoleon's conquests, today's Belgium was attached to France in 1795.
 France imposed its official language on the Belgian territory with the result of accelerating the conversion of the upper class from current Wallonia and Flanders to the French language.

 At that time, most of the population however spoke Germanic languages and dialects in the north and south (Flemish, Brabantian, Limburgish and Luxembourgish) as well as Romance languages and dialects in the south of the territory (Walloon, Picard, Champenois and Lorrain) which were not standardized and unified languages.
-Those people often couldn't understand or speak any French.
+Those people often could not understand or speak any French.

 Belgian Independence

 After the fall of Napoleon, the Congress of Vienna of 1815 led to the creation of a buffer state: the United Kingdom of the Netherlands composed of today's Netherlands, Luxembourg and Belgium.

-The United Kingdom of the Netherlands survived for a short period of 15 years, that was put to an end by the Belgian revolution.
+The United Kingdom of the Netherlands survived for a short period of 15 years; that was put to an end by the Belgian revolution.
 The revolution was due to a combination of factors, the main one being the difference of religion (Catholic in today's Belgium, Protestant in today's Netherlands).
 Other important factors also played a role in the independence.
 Among those factors, we can cite: